cgranell/notebook/books/books-i-read.md

 # Books I read
 1. (...)
 [Geospatial Analysis: a comprehensive guide to principles, techniques and software tools](http://www.spatialanalysisonline.com/), by Michael de Smith, Mike Goodchild, and Paul Longley, 5th edition, Dec 2014
+2. (2016) Web Application Development with R Using Shiny, by Chris Beeley, Packt Publishing, 2013.
 2. (2016) [London: The Information Capital](http://theinformationcapital.com/), by Jame Cheshire and Oliver Uberti, Penguin Books, 2014.
 2. (2016) [An Introduction to R for Spatial Analysis and Mapping](https://uk.sagepub.com/en-gb/eur/an-introduction-to-r-for-spatial-analysis-and-mapping/book241031), by Chris Brunsdon and Lex Comber, Sage, 2015.
 See [notes](books-notes.md#R-for-spatial-analysis)
 2. (2016) The Circle, by Dave Eggers, Penguin Books, 2013